 Recycling is an important part of reducing our carbon footprint.
 Fitchburg State University has implemented a campus-wide single stream recycling program.
 It’s recycling made easy.

 Increased reliance on high technology challenges consumers when attempting to reduce electricity consumption.
-In February 2012 Fitchburg State University students proved it could be done, and the campus wide energy savings contest is being repeated in 2013.
+In February 2012 Fitchburg State University students proved it could be done, and the campus wide energy savings contest was repeated in 2013.

 With pioneering green designs and innovative energy saving features, Fitchburg State University pursues LEED certification for major construction and renovation projects, and incorporates energy savings solutions into every renovation.